Storing Touch Up Paint Left By Your Painter

 Store in a Cool, Dry Place: Keep leftover paint in a dark area, ideally 50-70°F, away from harsh winters or summer heat.
 Proper storage prevents drying or spoilage—think a closet, not a garage.

-Seal Tightly: Use a rubber mallet to secure lids for an air-tight seal.
+Seal Tightly: It can be hard to get a tight seal with some lids, so consider using paint containers with lids designed for airtight storage to make this easier.
+Use a rubber mallet to secure lids for an air-tight seal.
 This stops evaporation and contamination, keeping paint fresh for years.

 Extra Tips for Storing Leftover Paint